 Nowhere is this more clearly demonstrated than in Hong Kong where new towns such as Tung Chung have sprung up around MRT stations.
-Although very densely populated, the close proximity and integration with transport, shopping, employment and leisure facilities actually make these places viable and attractive places to live.
+Although very densely populated, the close proximity and integration with transport, shopping, employment and leisure facilities actually make these places viable and attractive places to live in.

-Although there was a historically well supported public transport system of trains, trams, ferries and trolley buses, this was progressively run down and nearly abandoned in the second half of the twentieth century as the city adopted a North American planning model of sprawling, car dependent suburbs.
-However in this century there is a realisation that this model is no longer sustainable.
+Although there was a historically well-supported public transport system of trains, trams, ferries and trolley buses, this was progressively rundown and nearly abandoned in the second half of the 20th century, as the city adopted a North American planning model of sprawling, car-dependent suburbs.
+In this century, however, there's a realisation that this model is no longer sustainable.

 We face a number of challenges rebuilding and expanding public transport in Auckland.
-We know that existing rail corridors could be used to move large numbers of people more efficiently than the road network, however these corridors have to be shared with KiwiRail’s freight operations.
+We know that existing rail corridors could be used to move large numbers of people more efficiently than the road network; these corridors, however, have to be shared with KiwiRail’s freight operations.

-Funding tends to more constrained than the larger economies of Asia and the Middle East, or even Australia, so we have to stretch our dollars further.
-The rail industry here is small and intermittent public sector investment makes it hard for firms to build and maintain a skilled and knowledgeable services sector to support the industry.
+Funding tends to be more constrained than the larger economies of Asia and the Middle East, or even Australia; so we have to stretch our dollars further.
+The rail industry here is small and intermittent public sector investment makes it hard for firms to build and maintain a skilled and knowledgeable services sector, to support the industry.

-In Auckland this debate has recently turned to the wider issue of urban form and land use of which the transport network is an integral part.
+In Auckland, this debate has recently turned to the wider issue of urban form and land use, of which the transport network is an integral part.
 The city is at a decision point between continuing to maintain its existing growth model that supports suburban lifestyles or opting for intensification around existing urban centres.
-Are our individual goals of a house and garden with two-car garage sustainable?
-And if not, who is willing to give this up to live in or adjacent to a multi-storey apartment block?
+Are our individual goals of a house and garden with a two-car garage sustainable?
+And, if not, who is willing to give this up to live in or adjacent to a multi-storey apartment block?